The Art of the Start Up: Howard James of FASTSIGNS, Washington, D.C.

 So while James still finds that doing sign work is an “everyday hustle,” he says it’s still a great business to be involved in.
 “People always need signs,” he says.
 “It’s quick-paced and service-oriented, and you’ve got to be ready.”

-And after fourteen years of successfully running his FASTSIGNS store, signage is definitely now wired into Howard James’s system.
+And after eighteen years of successfully running his FASTSIGNS store, signage is definitely now wired into Howard James’s system.
 “I drive my wife crazy when she’s driving because I’m telling her to take a look at that type of sign or letting her know that my shop did that sign,” he laughs.